InnerSourceCommons/InnerSourcePatterns/dont-bother-looking.md

     - if someone put out a SW internally, the expectation is that they wouldn't have time to support it (vs. open source options)

 ## Solution
+Make it easy to find the reusable code.

 * Pull in Repo names, descriptions and README.md files into the search engine
 * Implement process change to first check for internal solutions for this problem
 * Tool with a central view (but people are more inclined to google externally than look internally)